AdobeDocs/commerce-operations.en/help/installation/tutorials/extensions.md

    bin/magento setup:upgrade
    ```

-1. Recompile your Magento project: In Production mode, you may receive a message to "Please rerun Magento compile command".
-Magento does not prompt you to run the compile command in Developer mode.
+1. Recompile your project: In Production mode, you may receive a message to "Please rerun Magento compile command".
+The application does not prompt you to run the compile command in Developer mode.

    ```bash
    bin/magento setup:di:compile